 Briefly describe each ERA under the EP Act and associated activities that are to be carried out in connection with the project.
-Present a detailed description of each ERA in Section 5, (Environmental values and management of impacts), and provide details of the impact on land, water, air, noise and any other relevant environmental values identified.
+Present a detailed description of each ERA in Section 5, (Environmental values and management of impactsEnvironmental values and management of impacts) and provide details of the impact on land, water, air, noise and any other relevant environmental values identified.